servais1983/Splunk-Generator/README.md

 *Screenshot showing the main interface with template selection, filter configuration, and generated SPL command display.*

+**Note**: Please add a screenshot of the application interface to the `screenshot.png` file to complete the documentation.

 ## Installation

 ### Quick Start